Last Update: February 1

 The ground grew hotter as he drew closer to one of the impact craters, but he couldn’t stop.
 His entire body was focused completely on that cold, heavy feeling deep inside him—the feeling of his supernatural senses vibrating.
 Any moment now, he would know exactly what message he needed to deliver.

 Suddenly, the earth came to an abrupt end just feet in front of him, giving way to the red edge of a crater.
 He stopped and peered deep into the pit.
 Then, he began pacing along the rim, his muzzle snapping in frantic barks.
 All the while, he steadied his eyes on the glowing, red surface of the meteorite.
 Every pock in its face, every imperfection in the stone, made the feeling deep inside the absol leak into his blood until it filled his entire being.
 Something wasn’t right.
 Something was about to happen.
 Something terrible was about to be born.

 Then, he saw what he came to see.
 His paws froze, and his mouth shut.

-A crack laced up the side of the meteor.
+A crack laced up the side of the meteorite.
 At first, it was only an inch wide by a foot long, but then, it grew until it resembled a gaping smile turned sideways.
 The longer the absol stared at it, the more he realized that the glow was not coming from the surface of the rock but rather from within it, pulsing with every passing second like a heartbeat.
 This, the absol knew, was exactly what he was supposed to foresee.
 His lips puckered, and in that pause, he emitted a short, high-pitched whine.

-That was when the meteorite cracked completely open and released the sea of red light.
+That was when the meteorite cracked open completely and released the sea of red light.
 It rushed up the side of the crater before the absol could discern what it was, and within seconds, it washed over him.